-All students interested in receiving financial aid must annually complete the Free Application for Federal Student Aid (FAFSA) that is available at www.fafsa.ed.gov.
-The application becomes available on January 1 prior to the fall semester that you will be attending.
-You apply once every academic year (fall, spring, summer or summer, fall, spring depending on your college).
-SUNY Sullivan’s federal school code is 002879.
+All students interested in receiving financial aid must annually complete the Free Application for Federal Student Aid (FAFSA) that is available at www.fafsa.gov.

-If you are a New York State resident attending a college located in New York you should also apply for TAP at www.hesc.ny.gov.
+If you are a New York State resident you should apply for TAP at the link at the end of the FAFSA.
+If you missed the link go to www.hesc.ny.gov.

-After you have completed the necessary steps, you can track your financial aid awards at my.sunysullivan.edu, and view financial aid documents.
+After you have completed the necessary steps, you can view your financial aid documents and financial aid awards at MY SUNY Sullivan.

 Financial Aid Literacy Courses